orill/orill/docs/index.rst

 ORILL Code
 ==========

-`ORILL Code <http://orill.readthedocs.io/>`_ is a 1D transmutation, fuel depletion, and radiological protection code useful for nuclear research reactors design and operational safety.
+`ORILL Code <http://orill.readthedocs.io/>`_ is a 1D transmutation, fuel depletion (burn-up) and radiological protection code useful for nuclear research reactors design and operational safety.
 ORILL has been cooked at the **Nuclear Safety Unit** of the `Institut Laue-Langevin (ILL) <http://www.ill.eu>`_, Grenoble, France.

 Actually, there is a need for such a pocket tool, which is not addressed by available heavy codes (FISPACT, CINDER, SERPENT, ORIGEN, VESTA, MURE).